avanwallendael/quicklook_fq/README.md

 #7.
 Visualize your data
 R --vanilla < quicklook_fastq_plot.R

+**Outputs**
+The subdirectory /outs will contain several files.
+Those with a .msh extension are mash sketches of your data.
+The main output of the program is tbl1_quicklook.tab, a tsv file that indicates pairwise distances between samples.
+Columns 1 & 2 show filenames that are compared, column 3 is the genetic distance estimate (Jaccard distance), column 4 is the P-value, and column 5 the proportion of matching hashes between the pair.

 The visualization generated is a PDF showing a principal coordinates analysis of your samples, labeled by file name.
 If you have a list of populations that corresponds to filenames, check the commented-out code in the script that will allow you to color points by population.